textileio/community/docs/tutorials/hub/web-app.md

 **When to use the getToken method**

-The `getToken` method should only be used in rare cases where the application has access to the user's private key _outside of the app_.
-Examples might include cases where private key identities are generated server-side.
+The `getToken` method should only be used in cases where the service making the `getToken` request has access to enough user information to sign messages on their behalf.
+This could include browser extentions, mobile apps, or desktop apps, but not likely browser apps at this time.

 [Read the tutorial on creating a token provider using getToken](gettoken-provider.md)